 From the Foundation’s first board-initiated grants in fiscal 2005, the circle has been gradually widening to accept proposals from a broader range of nonprofit applicants.
 However, over the last several years the Foundation has implemented some changes to narrow the focus of its grantmaking.

 In the spring of 2013, the Foundation decided to concentrate its Yellow Springs grant dollars on Antioch College and made a three-year $2.875 million pledge.
 In 2015, the Foundation again reaffirmed its commitment to the college with a five-year, $6 million grant.
 Consequently, the Foundation did not fund unsolicited grant requests for projects or organizations in the Yellow Springs area through May 2019.

 In the fall of 2013, the Foundation also began a modest grantmaking pilot in Portland, Oregon focused on homeless youth.
 The Foundation distributed $201,500 over two years to eight organizations working with young people experiencing homelessness or at risk of becoming homeless.

 In 2016 the Foundation recognized that the next few years would offer a much smaller budget for new grants.
-The Foundation responded by deciding to focus new grant making in the early childhood area in central Minnesota.
+The Foundation responded by deciding to focus new grantmaking in the early childhood area in central Minnesota, specifically for children from birth through two years old.
+Our priorities were to strengthen parenting skills to enhance children’s development, and to increase the number and quality of early childcare programs.
 Grantees in 2017 received two-year funding as part of the St. Cloud Early Childhood Initiative.

-The Foundation is likely to focus the bulk of its grant dollars on a few more specific program areas, and shift away from supporting a broad range of causes in its two primary geographies of Yellow Springs and St. Cloud.
-The Foundation has not yet clarified any specific strategies, and we will share information once decisions have been made.
+In 2019, the Foundation took time to consider what its future grantmaking would be.
+Starting in 2020, we began to focus the bulk of our grant dollars on a few more specific program areas, and shift away from supporting a broad range of causes in our two primary geographies of Yellow Springs and St. Cloud.